24hourkirtan/audio-streaming-apis/pages/config.md

 not part of the project repository for security reasons.
 It must be created manually in the root of the project.

 The file can contain as many environments as desired.
 The example below uses three standard environments (development, stage, and production).
+A separate object is used to describe the ip:port to run Unit Testing against.

 * __ssl_cert:__ path to the certificate
 * __ssl_key:__ path to the certificate PEM file (w/key)